30 Best Case Studies to Read

 The Power of Community

-With a team of less than 40 people Duolingo have rapidly expanded.
+With a team of fewer than 40 people, Duolingo has rapidly expanded.
 In the past year alone they’ve launched 39 new language courses.
 How are they scaling so quickly?
 The answer is actually fairly simple.
 They built communities.

 MassRoots is an example of a community that has been built around something larger than just return on investment.
 It is about creating a community that provides value that goes deeper.

 Letting your community grow and develop itself.
-Moz is a great example of letting community projects serving a greater function and not only adding additional value to the business but also helping it to organically grow and develop further community.
+Moz is a great example of letting community projects serve a greater function and not only add additional value to the business but also help it to organically grow and develop further community.

-A great way to share information and consistently develop your product in the rght direction is through a community based approach.
-This allows you to get to grips with what your customers actually want, figure out what would be useful to them and develop hit products that will succeed and take your business to the next level.
+A great way to share information and consistently develop your product in the right direction is through a community-based approach.
+This allows you to get to grips with what your customers actually want, figure out what would be useful to them, and develop hit products that will succeed and take your business to the next level.